 Discount rate.
-The model utilizes a default discount rate of 5% to estimate the present value of achieving each target by 2030.
+The model utilizes a default discount rate of 5% to estimate the present value of achieving each target by 2030 (located in row 43, column D of the DVT sheet).
 Some countries issue a national regulation setting the discount rate.
 If your country has a different discount rate, please utilize it instead of the default value.